Updated on December 04, 2019

 Grameen bank is an organization of community development bank that provides small loans without requiring any collateral in exchange.
 This project began in Jobra and its nearby villages from 1976-1979.

 In 2006, Dr. Yunus received the Nobel Peace Prize for his work in the Grameen Bank.
-The Grameen Bank also received several awards and international recognitions such as the world habitat award, congressional gold medal, US Presidential Medal of Freedom, etc.
+The Grameen Bank also received several awards and international recognitions such as the world habitat award, the congressional gold medal, the US Presidential Medal of Freedom, etc.

 Microfinance at present

-Today there are more than 10,000 microfinance institutions worldwide.
+According to the OECD, today, there are more than 10,000 microfinance institutions worldwide.
 If we talk about the number of borrowers and savers, then the number goes up to more than 70 million.
 And the total loan portfolio amounts to an estimated $40 billion.

 However, this massive number is only a 5% of South Asia’s total population, which indicates a larger untapped market.